danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}An evening on our Aquileia campsite.
 This was the first chance we had to do any washing since Dubrovnik. {% endfigcaption %}
 {% endfigure %}

 As we got our heads down for the night I noticed a pair of puncture marks on one of my feet, which was significantly bigger than the other foot.
 I'd been walking around on the campsite during the day in flip-flops, yet I hadn't noticed whatever had bitten my foot.
 You could see the strain marks in the skin where the flip-flop straps were stopping some areas from swelling while the rest of the foot was swelling around them.
-I was concerned on seeing it that my foot would not fit inside my cycling shoes which were designed to be tight-fitting… time would tell.
+I was concerned on seeing it that my foot would not fit inside my cycling shoes which were designed to be tight-fitting.
+Time would tell.

 {% figure %}
   <div class="row pair">